ElandVarse/100-days-of-code/log.md

 ### Day 1: January 4, 2020

-**Today's Progress**: I was studying the acessibility and security of HTML code, later i fix and improve the code of the challenge i'm working on.
+**Today's Progress**: I was studying acessibility and security of HTML code, later i fix and improve the code of the challenge i'm working on.
 Now it has a stylized checkbox, the buttons are positioned corretcly, and i added some hover effects.
 From now on, I just have to adjust some little things and go to the javascript part.

 **Thoughts**: I'm using a image in the header that was driving me crazy, it creates a very ugly effect in the borders and i lost hours trying to fix in the code, BUT IT WASN'T IN THE CODE, IT WAS IN THE IMAGE, OH MY GOD.
 Tomorrow i'm gonna see if i can use a SVG on place.
+**Link(s) to work**: [desafio-front-end] (https://github.com/ElandVarse/desafio-front-end)

+### Day 2: January 5, 2020

+**Today's Progress**: After i study more of code structure, i found out about the world of code formatters on web, which is amazing!
+My codes are very beautiful now.
+The buttons in the challenge are now on, thanks to javascript.
+From yesterday, i didn't get de images in SVG so i used the PNG.
+Basically today i learned how to resolve errors.

+**Thoughts**: It's very gratifying to see a code that you're stuck for hours working after so many errors.
 **Link(s) to work**: [desafio-front-end] (https://github.com/ElandVarse/desafio-front-end)